Last Updated: 4/13/23 | April 13th, 2023

 - Lots of common space so it’s easy to meet people

-Dorm beds from 19 EUR per night.
-Private rooms start around 115 EUR per night.
+Beds from 50 EUR per night, private rooms from 115 EUR.
 HostelPass members get 10% off.

 This list of the tried-and-true best hostels in Amsterdam should make planning your trip to Amsterdam a breeze.
 If you want a great place to stay during your visit, you won’t go wrong with any of these hostels!